 Scholarly Commons Citation

 Treanor, William Michael, "Introductory Remarks: Brown v.
 Board of Education and Its Legacy: A Tribute To Justice Thurgood Marshall" (1992).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1061.
+1061.